OuhscBbmc/usnavy-billets/analysis/select-1/select-1.md

 * the preference expressed from the hospital for the officer (`preference from hospital`)
 * the preference expressed from the officer for the hospital (`preference from officer`)

-In this dmeonstration, notice that not all hospitals filled every billet.
+In this demonstration, notice that not all hospitals filled every billet.

 | hospital<br/>index| officer<br/>index| hospital<br/>id|hospital<br/>name | billet<br/>count<br/>max| officer<br/>id|officer<br/>name<br/>last | preference<br/>from<br/>hospital| preference<br/>from<br/>officer|